mosesvk/DevMountain_Study/react-drills-JS/README.md

 ### App #4

 Create a `Login` component that has two text inputs, one for a `username` and one for a `password`, and a button to login the user.
 When the login button is clicked, an alert should be showed to the user that displays what the user typed in for the `username` and `password`.
+Try splitting up the component to a Login component instead of putting everything in the App component.

 ### Solution